s-peiran/tp/docs/DeveloperGuide.md

 * Background: The CRUD commands for contacts and meetings do not use the id prefix `id/` while the notes commands do.
 This is because our app was built incrementally.
 * Issue: Might confuse new users, as it is hard to get used to.
 * Enhancement: We plan to get rid of the id prefix, as well as the note id prefix for consistency.

+### Better support for handling invalid prefixes
+* Background: The `addnote` command does not detect invalid prefixes after the `note/` prefix.
+* Issue: For instance, `addnote id/1 note/Likes chicken d/Roasted chicken` will save a note `Likes chicken d/Roasted chicken`, even though the `d/` prefix may have been used unintentionally.
+* Enhancement: For now, we believe this is not a major bug.
+However, in the future we will add more support for detecting invalid prefixes across the various commands.